Things To Do For Free or Cheap In Las Vegas

 The Grand Canal Shoppes at the Venetian

-My video above shows a little clip of the live performance from people in costume, it's great to watch and it just adds to the fantastic atmosphere, with gondolas going down the canal, the sky painted ceiling and alfresco dining in this Venice-themed resort.
+My video above shows a little clip of the live performance from people in costume, it's great to watch and it just adds to the fantastic atmosphere at The Venetian Hotel, with gondolas going down the canal, the sky painted ceiling and alfresco dining in this Venice-themed resort.

 Volcano at the Mirage